afdabro/HttpClientExtensions/Docs/Cloud Computing and Big Data.md

-#Cloud Computing and Big Data using Microservices
+#Cloud Computing and Big Data architecture with Microservices

 As developers, we are constantly learning in order to solve more complex problems.
 Whether it is a new framework, language, design pattern, or process.
 I was recently given the following problem to solve: